nareshis21/stock_pred/README.md

 We have successfully developed a web app using Streamlit that provides a user-friendly interface for our Stock Price Prediction System.
 The web app allows users to easily input their stock data and get predictions in real-time without any technical know-how.

 Furthermore, we've hosted our Streamlit app on Hugging Face, allowing for seamless access and scalable user interactions.
-You can access the Streamlit app [here](https://huggingface.co/spaces/NEXAS/stock) and (https://nexa-stock.streamlit.app).
+You can access the Streamlit app [here](https://huggingface.co/spaces/NEXAS/stock) .

 ---